anthemion-org/ogle-web/README.md

 First, Redux requires that everything in the store be serializable, presumably with `JSON.stringify` and `JSON.parse`.
 Redux generates warnings when it detects non-serializable objects, and of course it does nothing to restore methods or class metadata that are lost during serialization.
 It is possible to [disable those warnings](https://redux-toolkit.js.org/usage/usage-guide#working-with-non-serializable-data) by adding Redux middleware, but the documentation discourages this, [saying](https://redux.js.org/faq/organizing-state#can-i-put-functions-promises-or-other-non-serializable-items-in-my-store-state) “things like persistence and time-travel debugging” may not work after.

 The Redux FAQ explains that these features rely on serialization, and argues that classes make serialization “tricky”.
-In another project, I implemented a serialization system that supports typed objects, shared instances, and reference cycles, and while it _was_ a bit tricky, it was not especially difficult.
-It could have been done in Redux, and with less effort than was expended on the strange quirks of the `connect` function, to pick one confounding example.
+In another project, I implemented a serialization system that supports typed objects, shared instances, and reference cycles, and while it _was_ a bit tricky, it was not a big problem.
+It could have been done in Redux, and with less effort than was expended on the many strange quirks of the `connect` function, to pick one confounding example.
 Redux’s class incompatibility was a _design decision_, not a technical inevitability.
 But because the JavaScript community is so negative about classes, there probably wasn’t much incentive to support them.
 And because a popular library like Redux fails to support them, JavaScript developers have another excuse to dislike classes.

 It’s not clear what the Redux documentation means by “things like persistence” (perhaps the `rt2zz/redux-persist` package?) but even if that is disregarded, and if time-travel debugging is not wanted, it seems possible that something else could break in a future version of Redux, if class instances are used.

 In this project, plain objects could be used in the store, and then converted to class instances or fancy objects when selected.
 These slow operations would be acceptable at the selector level, which passes smaller amounts of data, but this approach seems awkward, and it would be necessary to convert class instances to plain objects before using them as Redux action objects.
 Moreover, this wouldn’t allow method APIs to be used within Redux reducers.

-Ultimately, despite my preference for classes, I chose to use plain objects with procedural APIs in the Redux store.
+Ultimately, despite the many advantages classes offer, I chose to use plain objects with procedural APIs in the Redux store.
 These aren’t free-form objects, however; the types are named and documented much as if they were classes, and their content is rigidly specified.

 I am calling these **stereotypes** to distinguish them from _ad hoc_ objects that are not widely shared.
 An example is found in the `Util/Rect.js` module.
 Every stereotype defines one or more factory functions, including one called `uNew`, which is called by other factories (if there are such).
 Stereotype members are documented in `uNew`, and instances are usually frozen there as well.
 Functions that would have been implemented as methods accept a stereotype instance as their first parameter, to stand in for `this`.